Grądy, Gmina Wąsewo

-Grądy is a village in the administrative district of Gmina Wąsewo, within Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Grądy is a village in the administrative district of Gmina Wąsewo, within Ostrów County, Masovian Voivodeship, in east-central Poland.

 History

 In 1827, Grądy had a population of 99.

 During the German occupation of Poland in World War II, from July 1941, the German government operated the Stalag 324 prisoner-of-war camp for Soviet POWs in the village.
 In January 1942, it was relocated to Łosośna (present-day district of Grodno).